concordion/idea-concordion-support/README.md

 # Supported features

-- Autocomplete with spec variables
+- Autocompletion
-- Autocomplete with concordion commands
+  - concordion commands in HTML and MD specs
-- Autocomplete with members of the fixture
-- Autocomplete chains with members
+  - test fixture members in concordion expressions
+  - spec variables
-- Navigation between concordion html spec and test fixture using concordion icon and navigation action (ctrl + shift + s)
+- Navigation between spec and test fixture
+  - with *Navigate between concordion spec and fixture* (**Ctrl + Shift + s**)
-- Ctrl+click navigation and usages search for concordion expressions
-- Quick fields and methods creation from usages
+  - clicking concordion icon in test fixture and spec
+  - using *go to declaration* (**Ctrl + left click** on concordion expression)
+- Find usages (**Ctrl + F7**) list will include usages of methods and properties in concordion spec (for HTML specs only)
-- Renaming support
+- Renaming support (for HTML specs only)
+  - it is possible to rename method/field from its usage in spec
+  - after renaming method/field corresponding usage in spec will be renamed as well
-- Run concordion spec from HTML file
+  - concordion variable will be renamed in spec along with all its usages
+- Run configuration (**Ctrl + Shift + F10**) from HTML or MD spec.
+JUnit for corresponding test fixture will be created and started